-Are there any other reliefs available for single tax payers?
+Are there any other reliefs

+available for single tax

+payers?

 During martial law period, single tax payers falling into the category reported as Groups I and/or Group II, i.e., a small-scale business, are released from the obligation (i) to pay single tax and (ii) to submit tax reports.

 Payment of single tax is voluntary for such taxpayers.

 What are the VAT reliefs?

-The VAT-related changes pertain to the operation of the VAT electronic system and certain VAT exemptions, particularly: The taxpayers are allowed not to register the VAT invoices.
+The VAT-related changes pertain to the operation of the VAT electronic system and certain VAT exemptions, particularly:

+- The taxpayers were allowed not to register the VAT invoices.
 Input VAT may be recognized in the absence of such invoices based on the available primary supporting documents.
 The taxpayers will be obliged to register VAT invoices within six months following the cancellation or termination of martial law in Ukraine.
-The list of VAT-exempt operations is extended to include the import and supply of: (i) special personal protective equipment designated for law enforcement agencies, armed forces and other military formations, including territorial defense units; (ii) certain pharmaceutical and medical devices; and (iii) defense goods supplied under the applicable procurement procedure.
-Import and supply of fuel for motor vehicles is subject to a reduced 7% VAT rate.
+Starting from 27 May 2022, the Law No. 2260-IX has changed the VAT invoices registration procedure.
+Please see section "Filing tax returns and tax payments" for more details. - The list of VAT-exempt operations is extended to include the import and supply of: (i) special personal protective equipment designated for law enforcement agencies, armed forces and other military formations, including territorial defense units; (ii) certain pharmaceutical and medical devices; and (iii) defense goods supplied under the applicable procurement procedure. - Import and supply of fuel for motor vehicles is subject to a reduced 7% VAT rate.
 Full excise tax exemption for such goods is also available.

 No VAT is due on the supply or import of goods by single tax payers, including those opting for the special single tax regime.

 Are there any PIT reliefs?

 Individuals may claim tax relief of up to 16% (instead of the earlier applicable 4%) of their taxable income for the reporting period.
 The tax relief now includes the amount of donations provided for the benefit of charitable organizations.

 Taxation of salary income remains intact.